husjon/valheim_server_oci_setup/Readme.md

 I've set up a space over on Matrix for support and feedback which you are welcome to join.
 https://matrix.to/#/!mdUorjAxVZJCpANCCh:matrix.org?via=matrix.org

+### Joining Matrix

+In case you're new to Matrix, you may do the following to create an account and join the space.

+1. Click the invite link [Matrix](https://matrix.to/#/!mdUorjAxVZJCpANCCh:matrix.org?via=matrix.org)
+2. Click **Continue** under the **Element** app (first option)
+3. Click **Continue in your browser**
+4. On the **Welcome to Element** page, press **Create Account**
+   1. On the **Create account** page, press **Continue**
+   2. Type in your username and press **Continue with email address**, unless you'd like to use any of the other providers.
+   3. Fill in the form, providing your email address and set your password.
+      A 6-digit code will be sent to your provided email address, type this in on the next page.
+   4. You may choose to set a display name, press **Skip** if you want to just use your username
+   5. On the **Continue to Element?** page, press **Continue**
+   6. You should now be on the Home page of Element with a **Join** button for joining the **Setup Valheim OCI Server** space.
+      If you don't see the Join button, just press the invite link in step 1.

 # Changing versions